Binary Addition using Half and Full Adders within TypeScript

 Binary Addition

-With this tooling in-place we can then construct an addition function.
-Based on a Bit result width size, we supply Partials of this Bit width and in-turn use the Full Adder to calculate the final result.
-Leveraging the type system we are able to ensure that we do permit inputs that are larger than the allocated return type.
+With this tooling in place, we can then construct an addition function.
+Based on a bit result width size, we supply partials of this bit width and in turn use the full adder to calculate the final result.
+Leveraging the type system, we are able to ensure that we do not permit inputs that exceed the allocated return type.

 const add = (fullAdder: FullAdder) => <N extends number>(size: N) => (